 A distributed destination resource is a single set of destinations (queues or topics) that is accessible as a single, logical destination to a client (for example, a distributed topic has its own JNDI name).
 The members of the unit are usually distributed across multiple servers within a cluster, with each member belonging to a separate JMS server.
 Applications that use distributed destinations are more highly available than applications that use simple destinations because WebLogic Server provides load balancing and failover for member destinations of a distributed destination within a cluster.
 See Configuring Distributed Destination Resources.

 In addition to being part of a whole server migration, where all services hosted by a server can be migrated to another machine, JMS services are also part of the singleton service migration framework.
 This allows an administrator, for example, to migrate a JMS server and all of its destinations to another WebLogic Server within a cluster in response to a server failure or for scheduled maintenance.
 This includes both scheduled migrations as well as automatic migrations.
 For more information about JMS service migration, see Migration of JMS-related Services.

 In order to use WebLogic JMS in a clustered environment, follow these guidelines:

 For more information about these connection factory configuration attributes, see Connection Factory Configuration.

-For more information on migratable JMS server targets, see Configuring Migratable Targets for JMS Servers.
 For more information about JMS server configuration attributes, see JMS Server Configuration.